EduGord/ai-collab-template/docs/system-resilience-checklist.md

 - [ ] Ensure tooling can lint and repair the memory layout
 - [ ] Ensure self-healing routines are registered
 - [ ] Run system-introspection at each project version bump

+---

+This document is currently under construction.

+🛠️ To be filled with guidance, structure, and examples for:
+- system resilience checklist